nhl4000/public-ontariovirtualschool-nextjs/README.md

 ## To-Do:

+0. `globals.css` replace the hardcoded CSS rules for the fixed-generated selector with proper CSS rules.

 1. `_app.js` contains a bunch of CSS imports for the different components.
 These should be replaced with [Component-Level CSS](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css) (by importing module.css files within the component's file).
-I did the "Schools" component as an example for you.

-2. CSS Tweaks for UI/UX

-3. JSON Payload from WP Endpoint can be reduced in size (remove unnecessary unused fields) + cached.
+2. JSON Payload from WP Endpoint can be reduced in size (remove unnecessary unused fields) + cached.

 ## Commands